Ajmer Singh (athlete): Career

 He took part in the 1964 Tokyo Olympics, two years later at the 1966 Asian Games held at Bangkok, he won a gold in 400 metres, and a silver in 200 metres.

 Was on deputation as Special Education Officer to Federal Govt. of Nigeria from 1976 to 1979.
 While in Nigeria, Ajmer coached Daghba Minha who was his student at Federal Government Girls' College, Abuloma, Portharcourt, Nigeria, in athletics.
 Minha, under the able and dedicated guidance of Ajmer, became Nigeria's national champion in Shot Put and Discus Throw.

 He also remained vice-chancellor of Laxmibai National Institute of Physical Education, Gwalior and Maulana Abul Kalam Chair and Director Sports, at the Punjab University, Chandigarh.

-He died in Chandigarh in the morning of 26 January 2010, at the age of 70, and is survived by his wife, two sons and grand children.
+He died in Chandigarh in the morning of 26 January 2010, at the age of 70, and is survived by his wife, two sons and grandchildren.

 He was awarded the second highest sports award, the Arjuna Award by Government of India in 1966.

 Two years before his death, Ajmer had declared his body be donated for medical research to Post Graduate Institute of Medical Education and Research at Chandigarh.
 Also, he Ajmer had declared that no memorials be made/constructed in his memory in any form.
 Both his wishes were fulfilled by his family.